This Cheesy Skillet Bread Changed My Low-Carb Life!

 Instructions

-• In a mixing bowl, combine the almond flour, flax meal, baking powder, salt, and garlic powder.
-Stir in approximately two-thirds (2/3 cup or 75g) of the shredded cheese.
+2. In a mixing bowl, whisk together the almond flour, flax meal, baking powder, salt, and garlic powder.
+Stir in about two-thirds of the cheese (2/3 cup or 75 g).

-• Pour the prepared batter into the hot, buttered skillet, spreading it evenly.
-Sprinkle the remaining one-third (1/3 cup or 38g) of cheese over the top surface.
+5. Pour the batter into the hot skillet and spread evenly.
+Sprinkle the remaining cheese (1/3 cup or 38 g) over the top.

 Notes